jayinc/docs/content/client-libraries/ui-components/error-panel/_index.md

 Use Error Panel to help users diagnose and recover from voice-related issues.

-Error Panel automatically unhides upon pressing the Push-To-Talk Button if there is a voice-related error.
-It also displays recovery instructions.
+Error Panel automatically unhides upon pressing the Push-To-Talk Button if there a problem preventing the use of voice functions.
+It also displays recovery instructions for the following:

+- No microphone permission
+- Unsupported browser (required browser APIs not available)
+- Web app accessed without HTTPS

 ## Usage